Biblical words matter.

 My Latest Commentary

-Part 2 - Husbands, Submit to Your Wives
+Negotiating a Christian Marriage - Part 2: Husbands, Submit to Your Wives

 Part two will focus on Gods instruction that men love their wives (Eph 5:21).
 As already stated, I don’t believe that men inherently “love” (Agapao) their wives, and for that reason, God specifically instructed men to do so.
 To be clear, I’m not talking about emotional, sexual, or friendship-based love.
 Agapao is selfless love, and more accurately described by words other than love, such as “to actively care for”.
 This love cannot be realized without laying down our own needs, for the well-being of others, which is the very heart of submission.
 The word is more about what we say and do for others, than what we desire, or think, or what we feel (Lk.10.27).

-Part two will focus on God’s instruction that men love their wives (Eph 5:21).
-As already stated, I don’t believe that men inherently “love” (Agapao) their wives, and for that reason, God specifically instructed men to do so.
-To be clear, I’m not talking about emotional, sexual, or friendship-based love.
-Agapao is selfless love, which is more accurately described by words other than love, such as, “actively care for”.
-This is the love God is conveying in these texts and it cannot be realized without laying down our own needs, for the well-being of others, which is the very heart of submission.
-The word is more about what we say and do for others, than what we desire, think, or feel (Lk.10.27).
+Part two focuses on God’s instruction that men love their wives (Eph.
+5:21).
+As already stated, I do not believe that men inherently “love” (agapaō) their wives; and for that reason, God appears to command them to do so.
+I say this because the language he uses is unique to Men.
+To be clear, this is not a reference to emotional, sexual, or friendship-based love.
+Agapaō denotes a selfless love, more accurately expressed by phrases such as “actively care for.”
+This is the love conveyed in these texts, and it cannot be realised without laying down one’s own needs for the well-being of another—an idea that lies at the very heart of submission.
+The term is concerned less with what we feel or desire, and more with what we say and do for others (Luke 10:27).

-This commentary is deliberately focused on the responsibilities of Men and their accountability to God.
+This commentary has intentionally concentrated on the responsibilities of men and their accountability before God.

 Subscribe